 A step by step guide as to what happens when the soul leaves the body after death and heads for the spirit world.
 In fact it is not uncommon for the soul to ‘jump ship’ and leave the body a few moments before death.

 Past lives and re-incarnation, and the 2000 proven case studies of children who spoke about their past lives.
 The children as young as six gave information about members of their families in a past life, which was later investigated and verified by their parents, and researchers.

 A brief history of Tarot cards which goes back to the 15th century.
 We discover that they are not as scary as they look, and there is much more to them, than just predicting the future.

 Recent ground breaking studies which show the power of prayer to heal.
 Why it is within everybody’s grasp to heal, but why most people do it incorrectly.
-Karina tells us how……. … continue reading the full article “Where The Road Takes Me – 7pm Today on C103”
+Karina tells us how……. [read more …] “Where The Road Takes Me – 7pm Today on C103”